katalyst/tables/README.md

 <% row.cell :email %>
 ```

-The table component will call your partial once per row and accumulate the cells
+The table will call your block / partial once per row and accumulate the cells
 you generate into rows, including a header row:

 ```html